Interactions-Nexus/Nexus-Wiki/interactions/int-sigchain.md

 In case of changing the sigchain credentials the following guidlines need to be followed:

-- Password needs to be strong, with a minimum of 40 random charecters.
+- Password needs to be random and strong, with a minimum of 40 random charecters.

-- Pin needs to be minimum of 6 charecters.
+- PIN needs to be minimum of 6 charecters.